"Reading helps take your mind off things… you can go into another world."

-Each child has a Reading Journal to respond to books they read and to complete preparatory or follow-up activities for Guided Reading.
+Each child has a Reading Journal to respond to books they read and to complete comprehension tasks for Guided Reading.
 The journals complement the verbal discussions with the teacher during Guided Reading sessions.

 Each classroom also has a reading area and a selection of books for the children to read.
 These include picture books, story books and non-fiction.

 Every class has a class novel which is selected to enhance connected curriculum learning or to fit into our cultural capital mapping.

 Across the curriculum, we use a wide range of varied texts for different subjects.
 This means that the children develop fluency and subject-specific vocabulary.
 Comparisons can be made, using skills gained in English lessons.

 Our library has a wide range of fiction and non-fiction books for all the children to borrow.
 We use the Lancashire library service to supplement our school library.
 We participate in the Fantastic Book Awards and celebrate World Book Day each year.